Summary

 It is important to note that defenses against MitM attacks are constantly revised and updated.
 Readers are encouraged to update to the latest MitM defense methods.

-Step 3: Start testing and exploring
+Step 3: Start Testing and Exploring

 Now that common MitM attack scenarios and their causes and countermeasures have been reviewed, it is necessary to start using available network security tools to test for the presence of MitM vulnerabilities in your environment.